Search

 Young woman brushing healthy hair in front of a mirror

 Hyaluronic acid is a humectant rather than a traditional moisturizer.
 This means that instead of adding moisture to the hair, hyaluronic acid seals in the moisture already present in the hair and scalp.
-It also draws the healing moisture to the surface of the hair so damage to the outer layer can be repaired.
+It also draws the healing moisture to the hair’s surface so damage to the outer layer can be repaired.
 When applied to the scalp, it improves the health of the scalp’s skin and the hair’s growing cuticle.
 Using hair products formulated with hyaluronic acid can improve the health of your hair in a number of ways.
 It may be able to:

 • Hydrate the scalp